Bloom: Designing for LLM-Augmented Behavior Change Interactions: Introduction

 We evaluate Bloom in a four-week, between-subjects, randomized field study with $N=54$ participants, comparing Bloom to a no-LLM control that removes the LLM coach and all LLM augmentation.
-To the best of our knowledge, this is the first field study evaluation of LLM-based PA coaching.
-Our comparative study was formative and design-oriented, with the no-LLM control condition allowing us to isolate changes in behavior and experiences specifically attributable to LLM augmentation, as well as whether, when, and how LLMs provide benefits beyond well-designed, evidence-based, pre-LLM systems.
-Our evaluation uses a mixed-methods approach, including qualitative coding of semi-structured interviews; pre/post, weekly, and daily survey measures; objective PA data collected from participants' wearables; as well as application usage logs including chats, plans, and UI interactions.
+Our comparative study was formative, exploratory, and primarily design-oriented, with the no-LLM control condition allowing us to isolate changes in participant experiences specifically attributable to LLM augmentation.
+A secondary aim was to gather preliminary evidence of Bloom's impact on measurable PA outcomes, noting that our early-stage study was not designed to establish statistically significant treatment-control differences (e.g., as a clinical feasibility or efficacy trial~\cite{czajkowski2015ideas}).
+Our evaluation uses a mixed-methods approach, including qualitative coding of semi-structured interviews; pre/post, weekly, and daily survey measures; objective PA data collected from participants' wearables; and application usage logs including chats, plans, and UI interactions.